Path-Check/privacy-security-GAEN/Policies_and_Procedures/2_security.md

+# NOTICE: This document is deprecated and only remains in the repository for documentation purposes.
+Please refer to the [OWASP ASVS](OWASP-ASVS.md) and [OWASP MASVS](OWASP-MASVS.md) for the most up-to-date reference.

 # Introduction

-This document makes heavy use of the OWASP (Open Web Application Security Project) project.
-It is best read in conjuction with the OWASP deliverables that explain acronyms, reference test procedures, and provide a glossary.
+This document makes heavy use of the OWASP (Open Web Application Security Project).
+It is best read in conjunction with the OWASP deliverables that explain acronyms, reference test procedures, and provide a glossary.

 ## Path Check